MA linguistics programs

 - Scholarships and Financial Aid

-In order to be accepted to track A (with thesis), a student needs an average of at least 85 and for track B (without thesis) an average of at least 80.
-Candidates who do not hold a BA in linguistics will be required to take up to 4 additional courses during their first year and get a grade of 80 in each of them to continue in a non-thesis track and 85 to be able to transition to a thesis track (track A) in the second year.
+In order to be accepted to track A (with thesis), a student needs an average of at least 88 and for track B (without thesis) an average of at least 80.
+For candidates who do not hold a BA in linguistics, an average of 80 on related course (when available) is required.
+Candidates who do not hold a BA in linguistics will be required to take up to 5 additional courses during their first year and get a grade of at least 80 in each of them to continue in a non-thesis track and at least 88 to be able to transition to a thesis track (track A) in the second year.

 The policies, rules, and procedures established by the Faculty for Graduate studies serve as the framework and set the minimum standards for the Department's Graduate Committee.
 See the current brochure of the Ph.D. and M.A.
 Committees for the general requirements for the degrees.